helgee/julia-sqs-ephemerides/README.md

-# Julia SQS Ephemrides Demo
+# Julia SQS Ephemerides Demo

 Start a Julia REPL session with this repo as the active project.